Keeping active during pregnancy

-Guidance for pregnant women and information on what is happening in your regional unit during the coronavirus (COVID-19) outbreak can be found at Northern Ireland maternity and parenting.
+Covid-19 guidance for pregnant women and information on what is happening in your regional unit can be found at Northern Ireland maternity and parenting.

 As a general rule, you should be able to hold a conversation as you exercise.
 If you become breathless as you talk, you may be exercising too strenuously.

 If you were inactive before you were pregnant, don’t suddenly take up strenuous exercise.
 If you start an aerobic exercise programme, begin with no more than 15 minutes’ continuous exercise, three times per week.

 Increase this gradually to a maximum of 30 minutes, four times a week.
 Let the instructor that you are pregnant.

 When exercising, remember: